baukk/HWGPT/README.md

 We would love any kind of suggestions on issues with the project and would work on them.

 ## Future Plans
-We are working on a web app for the same project which will make using easily it on a mobile/PC for everyone.
+We are working on a web app for the same project which will make using it on a mobile/PC for everyone.

 ## Contact
 Mail: gaurtanay6@gmail.com